caelyx/loghash/README.md

 Notes on use
 ------------

 * Replace the SALT in both `loghash.py` and `verify.py` with a random value of your choosing.
-This doesn't mildly reduces the likelihood that a rainbow table could be used against your instance.
+This mildly reduces the likelihood that a rainbow table could be used against your instance.
 * At present, this works only on files named input.txt and emits output.txt.
 Adaptation to arbitrary files and/or streams should be easy, but hasn't been done.

 Sample output